verifast/verifast/README.txt

 1) Install Required Software Packages
 =====================================

-You can either use tools.zip, which contains all required tools (except Visual Studio), or you can do a manual install.
+You can either use tools2.zip, which contains all required tools (except Visual Studio), or you can do a manual install.

-i) Use tools.zip
+i) Use tools2.zip
 ----------------

-Simply download tools.zip from https://aramis.cs.kuleuven.be/verifast/chrome/site/tools.zip and unzip it to C:\.
+Simply download tools2.zip from https://aramis.cs.kuleuven.be/verifast/chrome/site/tools2.zip and unzip it to C:\.

 Note: unfortunately, the tools are not relocatable.
 I installed them to C:\, so you MUST unzip them to C:\ as well.